hzhou/MyDef_Book/intro_what_to_expect.md

 A programming language is a rather low level construct, mainly catering toward machines.
 As such, its structures are rather inflexible.
 It often demands to be context free, or always have the context well specified.

 On the other hand, our mind works on a semantic level, whose structures are quite fluid.
 We can think about a wheel, and we can think about a material, both quite independently.
-To our mind, we seperate them when we study them seperately, but we can also mix them when we need put them together.
+To our mind, we separate them when we study them separately, but we can also mix them when we need put them together.
 A semantic meaning is almost always within a context, and often the context is complicated but will be taken for granted without being specified.

 MyDef is a meta layer that tries to cater toward how our mind works.
-MyDef does not intrisically respect the syntax of underlying programming language.
+MyDef does not intrinsically respect the syntax of underlying programming language.
 Its fundamental model simply treats the source code as plain text.
-Therefore, MyDef can better focus on realizing our semantic structrures.
+Therefore, MyDef can better focus on realizing our semantic structures.

 But don't get it wrong, it is not one or the other.
 Our mind can easily shift focus back and forth between higher level semantic structure and lower level language constructs.
 We can program directly in assembly language as well as Basic, and Java.
 One is easier than the other depend on the degree that our mind need to bend.
 However, none of the programming language can reach a level what I would call "What you see is what you think" (WYSIWYT).
 MyDef aims at WYSIWYT.